Northern Inland Football

 Northern Inland Football is an association football competition based in the Northern Inland Region of New South Wales extending from Quirindi in the South to Tenterfield in the North.
 The association was established in its current form in 2006, having previously been known as the separate entities of North West Soccer Association and New England Soccer.
 Its offices are located in Tamworth, the largest city in the region.

 The Northern Inland Premier League has been run under various names since 1995.
 The competition is conducted by Northern New South Wales Football, the governing body in the region.

 Clubs

-There are over 20 clubs in the region:
+There are over 25 clubs in the region:

 Premier Division Structure

-In the 2022 season the competition has reverted to a 7 team home and away competition.
+In the 2024 season the competition has reverted to a 13 team home and away competition split into two conferences.